SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 ### Handling the magic code

-Once you have got the magic code, either automatically with Entra ID single sign on or manually with any other Identity Provider, you need to process its value to acquire an actual access token.
-Depending on the sign in flow you can handle the magic code while rendering a Card View in the `OnSharePointTaskGetCardViewAsync` method, or in the `OnSharePointTaskHandleActionAsync` method when the user submits the magic code via the "Complete sign in" experience.
+Once you have the magic code, either automatically with Microsoft Entra ID single sign-on or manually with any other Identity Provider, you need to process its value to acquire an actual access token.
+Depending on the sign in flow, you can handle the magic code while rendering a Card View in the `OnSharePointTaskGetCardViewAsync` method, or in the `OnSharePointTaskHandleActionAsync` method when the user submits the magic code via the "Complete sign in" experience.

 #### Automatically handling the magic code

-In the following code excerpt you can see how to process the magic code automatically submitted by the Entra ID SSO experience.
+In the following code excerpt, you can see how to process the magic code automatically submitted by the Microsoft Entra ID SSO experience.

 ```CSharp
 protected async override Task<CardViewResponse> OnSharePointTaskGetCardViewAsync(ITurnContext<IInvokeActivity> turnContext, AceRequest aceRequest, CancellationToken cancellationToken)